 So, how DO you ask money for your services and products?

-Start thinking much - much - bigger.
-You want a sustainable business?
+Start thinking, feeling, visualizing much - Much - bigger.
+You want a sustainable profitable business?
 You want to make an impact?
-Even when you're not after the 100K figures business you need to think and act outside your comfort zone.
+Even when you're not after the 100K figures business you need to think and act outside your "Hey I'm okay hanging out here " comfort zone.

 For instance, maybe creating joy, food or things of beauty is super simple to you.
 It's not to other people.
 As long as they don't know you can help them they can't buy it from you!

 I'm amazed to see how many entrepreneurs never dare asking people to work with them or buy from them.
 Even when they have a website!
 Imagine going to your favorite shop and seeing the proprietor behind her counter, but keeping the doors firmly closed.

 No, Go Away!
 You cannot buy from me!